airalab/robonomics.network/content/posts/robonomics-web-services-and-rws-token-intro.md

 For engineers, Core Dev team will try to make different Robonomics usage models and the first step in this way is launching lifetime subscription token — RWS token.
 As Tesla promoted their roadster with lifetime charging, so we want to promote Robonomics network with lifetime subscription offer for the first.
 Become a robot economy pioneers!

+> ### 1 RWS token will give you 1 transaction per second (tps) from/to your IoT device over Robonomics Parachain.
+>
-**1 RWS token will give you 1 transaction per second (tps) from/to your IoT device over Robonomics Parachain.** Just activate your RWS token and make more than 2,500,000 tx in a month with no time limits.
+> Just activate your RWS token and make more than 2,500,000 tx in a month with no time limits.
 Deactivate RWS token and trade it on Uniswap any time you want.

-**For example**

-*Case 1: You own 0.1 RWS token and want to share telemetry with shadow in Public blockchain every 10 seconds.
+**Example case 1:** You own 0.1 RWS token and want to share telemetry with shadow in Public blockchain every 10 seconds.
 You need to activate it with transaction to special address of ethereum mainnet smart contract.
-After that, you can use RWS: Data Blockchainization Service each 10 seconds (1 RWS token == 1 tps, 0.1 RWS token == 1 tx / 10 sec).*
+After that, you can use RWS: Data Blockchainization Service each 10 seconds (1 RWS token == 1 tps, 0.1 RWS token == 1 tx / 10 sec).

-*Case 2: You own 2 RWS token and want to control automatic car wash under Robonomics control.
+**Example case 2:** You own 2 RWS token and want to control automatic car wash under Robonomics control.
 You need to activate it with transaction to special address of ethereum mainnet smart contract.
-After that, you can use RWS: Data Blockchainization Service and RWS: Robot Actions each second in parallel mode.*
+After that, you can use RWS: Data Blockchainization Service and RWS: Robot Actions each second in parallel mode.

 **Current status of RWS token:** initial distribution stage.